effortV/Small-sample-modeling-and-mechanism-guided-design-of-polyamide-nanofiltration-membranes-via-BO/README.md

 - The hyperparameter search ranges and final selected values reported in the paper are hard-coded in the corresponding scripts.
 - Minor numerical differences may occur across XGBoost / scikit-learn versions; the versions used in our experiments are pinned via `requirements.txt`.

----

-## 8. Contact

-For questions about the code or data, please open an issue on this repository or contact the corresponding author of the paper.